karczmarczykj/KNUR-web-starter/README.md

 npm run build:test # build test version npm run build:production # build production version
 ```
-It should create a `dist\development` folder with all components and with every subdirectory should be `main.cjs` file that is ready to be served.
+It should create a `dist\development` (or version specified in the command) folder with all components and with every subdirectory should be `main.cjs` file that is ready to be served.

 To remove all build files in `dist` directory run:
 ```bash